DePaul has a number of offices and support programs that are aimed at supporting both faculty and students in a global classroom.

 Cross-Cultural Ambassadors (Coming Soon)

 Inevitably there are times when inter-cultural conflict or misunderstandings arise, leaving both faculty and students feeling exasperated.
 When this happens, it can be helpful to talk to another faculty member who has more experience, whether it’s teaching in a different language, culture, or country.
 The Teaching Commons is working on developing a list of faculty volunteers who are willing to serve as informal cultural ambassadors to other faculty.
-We are planning on making this information available during the Fall Quarter of 2017.
+We are planning on making this information available during the Winter Quarter of 2018.

 Consultations and Feedback